 - PASTA.
 While they are cooking, you will start preparing your pasta by boiling some water.

-- SAUCE.
-Finally, I made the creamy Cajun sauce.
-Pour in crushed tomatoes, chicken stock and heavy cream into the pan.
-Bring to a simmering point.
+SAUCE.
+Finally, it’s time to make creamy Cajun sauce.
+First, pour in crushed tomatoes, chicken stock and heavy cream into the pan.
+Now, bring to a simmering point.
 As I already mentioned, you can use either Cajun or Creole seasonings here.
 Besides the low sodium seasoning I also use Louisiana Cajun Seasoning or Original Creole Seasoning.
 This sauce is delicious!!

-Sausage and shrimp pasta is done with the flavor is out of the world.
+And just like that you made sausage and shrimp pasta with the flavor is out of the world.
 It is restaurant quality pasta dish that you can make right at home.

 If you like spicy food and more, you can always follow us on FACEBOOK where we share the tastiest recipe videos.
 And if you enjoy Cajun and pasta, I do have a few other Cajun pasta recipes on this website.
 For example, my family loves our Louisiana Chicken Pasta and Cajun Chicken Pasta.